kelshardy/Lets_Make_BankApp/README.md

 ## Link to Source Control Repo
 ___
-Here is the [GitHub Link](https://github.com/kelshardy/Terminal_Application) to Let's Make Bank.
+Here is the [GitHub Link](https://github.com/kelshardy/Terminal_Application) to my terminal application, Let's Make Bank.

+Here is a link to the [Video Presentation](https://youtu.be/AC6z50RA2RY).

 ## Code Styling / Styling Conventions
 ___